JoeWat2005/morse-encoder-decoder/README.md

-A full Morse code encoder/decoder implemented in Haskell, demonstrating functional programming techniques, recursion, pattern matching, data structures, and parsing.

-This project includes:

-### 🔹 Morse Code Encoding
+# Morse Code Encoding and Parsing in Haskell

+This repository contains my solution to **Assignment 2**, which focuses on functional programming techniques in **Haskell**, including recursion, algebraic data types, and tree-based representations.

+## Overview

+The assignment explores multiple representations and transformations of Morse code, as well as recursive parsing of structured input.
+The completed tasks include:

-- Converting characters to Morse code using a lookup table
+- Encoding text into Morse code using lookup tables
-- Encoding entire words and sentences
-- Handling spacing rules (short gaps between letters, medium gaps between words)
-- Working generically with any encoding table

-### 🔹 Morse Code Decoding
-- Decoding Morse code back into text using a lookup table
+- Decoding Morse code back into text
-- Splitting Morse sequences based on timing gaps
-- Ensuring decodeText t (encodeText t s) = s

-### 🔹 Tree-Based Decoding
-- Building a binary Morse tree where left = dit and right = dah
+- Tree-based decoding using a binary Morse tree
-- Traversing the tree to decode Morse without lookup tables
-- Converting between tables and tree structures (ramify + tabulate)
+- Converting between table and tree representations

-### 🔹 Well-Bracketed String Parser
-- A recursive parser for validating and reconstructing nested bracket structures
+- Implementing a recursive parser for well-bracketed strings
-- Supports `()` and `{}` with arbitrary nesting
-- Returns `Nothing` for invalid bracket strings
-- Demonstrates recursive descent parsing in Haskell

-This was originally a functional programming assignment, now turned into a clean, structured Haskell project showcasing encoding/decoding, recursion, algebraic data types, and tree manipulation.
+All implementations follow the provided assignment template and required type signatures.

+## Repository Structure

+- `Assignment2.hs`
+  Main solution file containing all completed exercises.

+- `Types.hs`
+  Preset data types and helper definitions provided for the assignment.

+- `DETAILS.md`
+  The original assignment specification describing the exercises that were completed.

+- `presubmit.sh`
+  Script used to verify compilation and submission readiness.

+- `morse_tree.jpg`
+  Diagram illustrating the binary Morse code tree structure.

+- `.gitignore`
+  Git ignore rules for Haskell build artifacts.

+## Notes

+This repository is intended for **educational purposes** and reflects coursework completed as part of a university functional programming module.

+---